Before you join or participate

 Booking status and provider matching

 Bookings may move through statuses such as pending, accepted, declined, reschedule requested, confirmed, in progress, completed, cancelled, no-show or review by us required.
-Provider matching may consider location, availability, service category, certificate status, provider eligibility, ratings, reviews, incident history, senior-friendly or accessibility-support suitability and other operational factors.
+Provider matching may consider location, availability, service category, certificate status, provider eligibility, ratings, reviews, incident history, senior-friendly or accessibility-support suitability and other service factors.
 We may refuse, re-route, pause or cancel a request where the service appears unsafe, unsuitable, outside scope, misleading, abusive, duplicate, spam or not supported by an eligible provider.

 Provider conduct reports and safety concerns

 Customers, students, seniors, carers, support workers, ambassadors and providers may report poor performance, scam concerns, rude behaviour, no-shows, unsafe behaviour, inappropriate conduct, misleading service claims, fake credentials, property concerns, tutoring safety concerns, repeated cancellations or other concerning events.
-Reports are reviewed internally and may lead to provider warnings, restrictions, temporary suspension, removal of visibility, further investigation or closure where unsupported.
+Reports are reviewed by us and may lead to provider warnings, restrictions, temporary suspension, removal of visibility, further investigation or closure where unsupported.
 Reporting a provider does not guarantee a particular outcome, refund, replacement provider or legal finding.

 Reviews, star ratings and reputation